 Our full contact information is: email at email@example.com , phone at 678-624-0444, and US mail at 12850 Hwy9N, Suite 600-230, Alpharetta, GA 30004.

-OUT=OF=STATE POLICY AND TOP REASONS WHY WE DON’T ADOPT OUT OF THE STATE OF GEORGIA, USA
+TOP REASONS WHY WE DON’T ADOPT OUT OF THE STATE OF GEORGIA, USA

 1.)
 Our contract may possibly conflict with other state laws, thereby, making it void.
 It would be cost prohibitive to hire attornies familiar with other state laws to ensure our contract supersedes all other state/federal laws.
 It would also be cost prohibitive should we need to hire attornies and other professionals in certain situations to retrieve dogs from other states.
 Also, other state animal protection rights may not be strong and/or animal shelters in other states may not undergo inspections.
-For example, South Carolina ranks at the bottom iin animal protection laws (source: Humane Society of the US -
+For example, South Carolina ranks at the bottom in animal protection laws (source: Humane Society of the US -

 2.)
 Since we take all adopted dogs back for any reason at any time, we need to be nearby to retrieve the dogs.
 If the adopting family develops financial hardships, they will not be able to financially send the dogs back to us.
 We don’t have the budget to do this, nor the manpower, nor can we always rely that someone trustworthy will always be available when we need them at that point in time in another state.
 Also, if the dog becomes lost, we need to be nearby to help find the dog, since the dog is trained by us and knows us.